MiChaelinzo/cnb-exchange-rate-vi/README.md

-# CNB Exchange Rate Viewer
+# CNB Exchange Rate Viewer - Frontend Demo

-A professional web application that displays real-time exchange rates from the Czech National Bank (CNB) API.
+A professional web application that demonstrates the frontend for displaying exchange rates from the Czech National Bank (CNB) API.

+## ⚠️ Important Note

+**This is a frontend-only demonstration.** The CNB API does not allow direct browser requests due to CORS (Cross-Origin Resource Sharing) restrictions.
+For the complete solution, you need to implement a **.NET backend API** that acts as a proxy to the CNB API.

+### Current Demo Behavior
+This demo uses AI-generated mock data to showcase the frontend functionality.
+In production with your .NET backend, replace the mock data calls with real API requests to your backend endpoint.

 ## Overview

 This application demonstrates best practices for API integration, error handling, and data presentation in a modern React/TypeScript environment.
-It fetches current exchange rates from the official CNB public API and displays them in a clean, sortable table interface.
+The frontend is ready to consume a .NET backend API that fetches exchange rates from the official CNB public API.

 ## Features

-✅ **Real-time Data Fetching** - Retrieves current exchange rates from CNB API
+✅ **API Integration** - Ready to consume .NET backend endpoints
 ✅ **Sortable Table** - Click column headers to sort by country, currency, code, or rate
 ✅ **Error Handling** - Comprehensive error states with retry mechanisms
 ✅ **Loading States** - Skeleton loaders for better user experience